-- Prepare and analyze financial statements and internal controls; 1.
+- 1. Prepare and analyze financial statements and internal controls;

 - 2. Create and analyze corporate budgets;

-- 3. Prepare corporate income tax returns:
+- 3. Prepare corporate income tax returns;

-- Evaluate, mitigate, and report corporate financial risks; 4.
+- 4. Evaluate, mitigate, and report corporate financial risks;

 - 5. Create and measure corporate value.

-Upon completion of the Public Accounting MBA, students should be able to
+Upon completion of the Public Accounting MBA, students should be able to graduation.

-Analyze, evaluate, and audit financial statements and internal controls; 1

-- Prepare individual and corporate income tax returns; 2. - 3.
-Account for business combinations and mergers; - Interpret data and behaviors to recognize fraudulent behavior and propose controls to prevent it.
-4.

-Note: These are prerequisite hours and therefore not included in hours required for graduation.
 Note: There are two options to satisfying the Prerequisite Sequence.

+- 1. Analyze, evaluate, and audit financial statements and internal controls; - 2.
+Prepare individual and corporate income tax returns; - 3.
+Account for business combinations and mergers; - 4.
+Interpret data and behaviors to recognize fraudulent behavior and propose controls to preventit.

+Note: These are prerequisite hours and therefore not included in hours required for